-Video RAM The memory in the graphics adaptor of the computer, used to store the image displayed on a bitmap display.
+The memory in the graphics adaptor of the computer, used to store the image displayed on a bitmap display.
 The amount of Video RAM available depends on the system memory of the computer.
 Click Control Panel -> Appearance and Personalization -> Display -> Adjust resolution under Windows System group in All apps.
 The amount of Video RAM can be verified by clicking the Advanced settings button in the Screen Resolution window.
-Memory module The memory module is installed in the computer.
-Legal Footnote (Mem lory (Main System)) For more information Footnotes section. regarding Memory (Main System), refer to the Legal

-Graphics Processing Unit Graphics processing unit (GPU) performance might vary depending on product model, design configuration, applications, power management settings and features utilized.
-GPU performance is only optimized when operating in AC power mode and might decrease considerably when operating in battery power mode.
+The memory module is installed in the computer. y (Main System)) garding Memory (Main System), refer to the Legal Graphics processing unit (GPU) performance might vary depending on product model, design configuration, applications, power management settings and features utilized.
+GPU performance is only optimized when operating in AC power